Nagacan/AHT21/README.md

 sudo systemctl enable backend.service       -enables the service sudo systemctl start backend2.service       -starts the service sudo systemctl status backend2.service    -checks status of the service

+fixed some of the databases and locations of the addresses in the backend and the system file code.
+Previously my backend also didn't create a table in the sqlite database so I've included that